-To make sure you have the opportunity to use all the amazing resources the libraries offer, we spoke with Tim Siftar, Liaison Librarian for Education and Computing & Informatics, and put together this handy guide to taking full advantage of Drexel University Libraries’ resources.
+To make sure you have the opportunity to use all the amazing resources the Libraries offers, we spoke with Tim Siftar, Liaison Librarian for Education and Computing & Informatics, and put together this handy guide to taking full advantage of Drexel University Libraries’ resources.

 Get to know your liaison librarian

-If you need help navigating the online library or finding the resource you need, you’re in luck: the library staff is happy to lend a (digital) hand.
-If you have a general question and are online during library hours (Monday–Thursday 9 a.m.–7 p.m.; Friday 9 a.m.–5 p.m.; Sunday 3–7 p.m.), you can use the "chat" feature to connect with the library staff for a quick response.
+If you need help navigating the Libraries website or finding the resource you need, you’re in luck: Libraries staff is happy to lend a (digital) hand.
+If you have a general question and are online during chat hours (Monday–Thursday 9 a.m.–7 p.m.; Friday 9 a.m.–5 p.m.; Sunday 3–7 p.m.), you can use the "chat" feature to connect with the library staff for a quick response.
 "For every new challenge you might face at the library or doing research, give it the old college try for 20 minutes.
 But if you’re stumped, it’s very easy to start a chat session and we’re here to respond instantaneously and get you on your way in all matters, big and small," says Siftar.